scondo-prof/productiveJournal/dndJournal/hermsJournalApril26Th.md

 - The sword is gone, and no mummies were triggered, meaning a longdale must have come and obtained the sword

 - We have now confirmed we can report back to Mr.Drake

+## The Text Threat

+- All Adventurers Except myself have gotten a text with a link, saying:
+  - _"If you dont wish for the same thing to happen to your family at the musuem stay out"_
+  - The link was live feed of their families

+## Call From Nathan

+- Called to meet in the lair

+- Nathan dispelled magic utilizing a gem

+  - Squeemus and Samwell had their memories modified while at the guidance councellor

+  - Nathan says we should go to him before talking to principal drake to keep the truth close to the chest

+- Zorschius Beans Spilt

+  - Must meet with him this Thursday

+  - Nathan advises to not make deals with said god